A CHALLENGE TO FEED THE HUNGRY: FREERICE (FOR FREE) Sites and postings that go viral come and go.

 We can be enthralled by the news for a moment, then our attention shifts to something else different.
-That is how society operates.
-There are so many stories fighting for our attention that we have to shift fast from one concept to another.
+Because there are so many tales fighting for our attention, that is how our society operates.
+We must quickly transition from one thought to another.

 Due of its 2007–2008 viral success, some of you may recall Freerice while others may not.
-Given that it has now been 7 years, don’t you think it’s time to bring it back into the spotlight?
+Since then, at least seven years, do you think it’s time to bring it back into the spotlight?

 because we have the ability to aid the folks who go hungry every day.

-The idea is basic.
-You go to the Freerice website and begin answering questions about various topics to earn grains of rice for those who are in need!
-Additionally, you can choose to register an account so that you can challenge friends in other groups and keep track of how many questions you correctly answered.
+The idea is straightforward: go to the Freerice website and start answering questions about various topics to earn grains of rice for those in need!
+Even better, you may register an account to challenge friends in different groups and keep track of how many questions you’ve correctly answered.
 This is a fantastic way to engage in some friendly competition while also helping people who are hungry, whether they are located nearby or 7,000 kilometers away.

 There are some current topics that you can ask questions about: